Analysis | New coronavirus cases reach highs in 31 states

 Show

-If you flip to the display showing cases as a function of population, you can see the third surge originating in the Dakotas in mid-September, about a month after the Sturgis motorcycle rally in South Dakota.
+If you flip to the display showing cases as a function of population, you can see the third surge originating in the Dakotas in mid-September, about a month after the Sturgis Motorcycle Rally in South Dakota.

 The good news for now is that deaths, which trail new infections by about two weeks, are still rising only modestly.
 The bad news is that Iowa, South Dakota, Tennessee, Utah and Wisconsin are all seeing more deaths per day on average than at any previous point in the pandemic.